 Feedback sucks.
 Advice is better.

-First of all, feedback sucks.
+First of all, in most cases, feedback sucks.
 It really does.

 Unless the person delivering the feedback is highly empathetic, has lots of free time, is highly skilled and is in the proper position to provide it, and the person receiving it is in the right frame of mind, open to feedback, confident, mature and in a safe place, it’s probably going to be uncomfortable at best or at worst, devastating.